ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 ![](./etherscan-contract.png)

-The `From` address should match your Metamask account address and the `To` address will say **Contract Creation**.
+The `From` address should match your MetaMask account address and the `To` address will say **Contract Creation**.
 If we click into the transaction we’ll see our contract address in the `To` field.

 ![](./etherscan-transaction.png)